philipwijesinghe/learned-deconvolution/README.md

 conda install matplotlib scipy pyyaml
 ```

-This should provide the necessary environment for PyTorch with CUDA
+This should provide the necessary environment for PyTorch with CUDA.

-GPU Test should return ```true``` if using a compatible graphics card
+In python, the GPU Test should return ```true``` if using a compatible graphics card.

 ```python
 import torch